digital-asset/ex-cdm-swaps/README.md

 ## Starting the application

+There are two options:

+### Option 1: Stand-Alone

-To start the application, run each of the following commands in a separate shell:
+Run each of the following commands in a separate shell:

 * Start the sandbox by running:

       daml sandbox .daml/dist/CdmSwaps-1.0.0.dar

 * Start the navigator by running: